 versus other coaching

-Two factors distinguish executive coaching from other types of coaching.
-First, to be most effective it involves a three-party commitment among the executive, the executive’s boss and the coach.
-Again, this partnership ensures alignment around the coaching agenda.
-Taking a systemic approach to executive coaching, direct reports, human resources and other key stakeholders may also be involved in the programme.
+Four factors distinguish executive coaches from other coaches.
+These factors are defined by the Executive Coaching Forum and the Institute of Coaching at McLean, an affiliate of Harvard Medical School.
+The four factors, or rather core competencies specific of the executive coach, are business acumen, psychological knowledge, organizational knowledge and coaching knowledge.
+These can be demonstrated and assessed at different degrees of proficiency.
+Two factors distinguish the executive coaching process from other coaching processes.
+First, to be most effective it involves a three-party commitment among the executive, the executive’s boss and the executive coach.
+This partnership ensures alignment around the coaching agenda and around specific goals to be achieved and their link to business outcomes.
+Taking a systemic approach, direct reports, human resources and other key stakeholders may also be involved in the programme.
 Second, goals of executive coaching link back to and support overall business objectives.